 A: Not yet.
 Some types of leave are protected under state and federal leave laws, and these laws make specific provisions regarding an employer’s obligations to maintain or resume an employee’s health care coverage in the event of a qualifying leave event.
 Jury duty service is not specifically provided for under those leave laws, however, so it would be up to your benefits policy to define when and how an employee qualifies for coverage and likewise, under what circumstances that coverage will be discontinued.
 It would be a good idea to consult with a qualified employment law attorney before discontinuing coverage of an employee whose absences arises from an extended period of jury duty service.

-NOTE 1: under HB 2828 (2011), effective January 1, 2012, employers of 10 or more employees will be required to continue health, disability, life or other insurance coverage for an employee during times when the employee serves or is scheduled to serve as a juror.
+NOTE 1: Employers of 10 or more employees are required to continue health, disability, life or other insurance coverage for an employee during times when the employee serves or is scheduled to serve as a juror.
+ORS 10.092.

-NOTE 2: HB 3034 (2011) amends ORS 10.055 and 10.090.
-Effective January 1, 2012 a judge or clerk of the court may defer jury service more than once for good cause only.
-The amended law would require anyone requesting a second deferral to provide a list of not less than 10 dates within the following six-month period on which the person would be able to commence jury service.
+NOTE 2: A judge or clerk of the court may defer jury service more than once for good cause only.
+Anyone requesting a second deferral must provide a list of not less than 10 dates within the following six-month period on which the person would be able to commence jury service.

 Employers are also prohibited from requiring that employees use vacation leave, sick leave or other annual leave for time spent in responding to jury summons.
 ORS 10.055 and 10.090.

 website is intended as legal advice.
 Any responses to specific questions